box/box-python-sdk/docs/usage/configuration.md

 ### Unauthenticated Proxy

-In order to set up configuration for basic proxy with the Python SDK, simply specify the proxy address for the `PROXY.URL` field.
+In order to set up configuration for basic proxy with the Python SDK, simply specify the proxy address for the `Proxy.URL` field.

 ```python
 from boxsdk.config import Proxy